notuxius/manjaro-tools-profile/README.md

 # manjaro-tools-profile
-Manjaro-tools profile used to create Netrunner Rolling Wayland/Xorg ISO images.
+Manjaro-tools profile used to create Netrunner Rolling Wayland/Xorg ISO images

-Unstable repositories - experimental kernel - for testing purposes only.
+Unstable repositories - experimental kernel - for testing purposes only

 Default username: netrunner

 Default password: netrunner

+Escalated privileges don't require entering of password in live mode

 Links to wiki with instructions how to build and modify the profile: